-Gottlieb's research on health, labor, urban, and public economics is published in leading academic journals including The Quarterly Journal of Economics, Journal of Political Economy, and American Economic Review.
-This work has been recognized with the Kenneth J. Arrow Award for best paper in health economics and the National Tax Association Outstanding Dissertation Award.
-Gottlieb teaches microeconomics and healthcare economics to undergraduates and graduate students at the Harris School of Public Policy.
+Gottlieb's research is published in leading academic journals including The Quarterly Journal of Economics, Journal of Political Economy, and American Economic Review.
+Gottlieb completed his Ph.D. in economics at Harvard University in 2012 and is a Research Associate at the National Bureau of Economic Research.
+At the University of Chicago, he teaches microeconomics and healthcare economics to undergraduates and graduate students at the Harris School of Public Policy.
+He also leads the Becker-Friedman Institute's Health Economics Initiative and is Executive Director of the University's Research Data Center.

 Gottlieb's research focuses on economic questions relevant to public policy.
 He appears in the media and on podcasts, and his research has been covered by major news outlets.
 He has written policy proposals and opinion columns that have influenced economic policy in the United States and Canada, and his research is regularly cited by leading policymakers.